-On 12 June 2013, the government announced its intention to reform Queensland's planning and development assessment system, and prepare new planning legislation to replace the Sustainable Planning Act 2009 (SPA).
+On 12 June 2013, the former LNP government announced its intention to reform Queensland's planning and development assessment system, and prepare new planning legislation to replace the Sustainable Planning Act 2009 (SPA).

-The government's announcement was in response to growing concerns from stakeholders that SPA is long, complex and unresponsive, resulting in an over-regulated and burdensome planning system that stifles, instead of facilitates, development.
+The announcement was in response to growing concerns from stakeholders that the SPA is long, complex and unresponsive, resulting in an over-regulated and burdensome planning system that stifles, instead of facilitates, development.
 This high level of regulation has also created a process-driven system, rather than one focused on delivering positive outcomes.

-Creating a more prosperous Queensland is at the heart of the government's reform agenda.
+The aim of the Planning and Development (Planning Court) Bill 2015 is to create a more prosperous Queensland.
 In order to achieve this aim, it is evident that a simplified, responsive system with lower regulatory burden is required.
 Fundamental reform, rather than simply amending the existing SPA, is considered necessary in order to deliver such a system.
-Through these reforms, the government will seek to deliver Australia's best planning and development assessment system.
+Through these reforms, the LNP will seek to deliver Australia's best planning and development assessment system.

-Following an extensive program of public consultation, the Planning and Development Bill 2014, the Planning and Environment Court Bill 2014 and the Planning and Development (Consequential) and Other Legislation Amendment Bill 2014 have been developed to implement these reforms.
-The purpose of the Planning and Development Bill 2014 is to facilitate Queensland's prosperity, inclusive of ecologically sustainable development that balances economic growth, environmental protection and community wellbeing.
+Following an extensive program of public consultation, the Planning and Development (Planning for Prosperity) Bill 2015, the Planning and Development (Planning Court) Bill 2015 (the Bill) and the Planning and Development (Planning for Prosperity- Consequential Amendments) and Other Legislation Amendment Bill 2015 have been developed to implement these reforms.
+The purpose of the Planning and Development (Planning for Prosperity) Bill 2015 is to facilitate Queensland's prosperity, inclusive of ecologically sustainable development that balances economic growth, environmental protection and community wellbeing.

-The purpose of the Planning and Environment Court Bill 2014 is to provide a separate piece of legislation to govern the constitution, composition, jurisdiction and powers of the Planning and Environment Court.
+The purpose of the Bill is to provide a separate piece of legislation to govern the constitution, composition, jurisdiction and powers of the Planning and Environment Court.
 The Bill provides the legislative foundation for new Court Rules and procedures to ensure the Court's efficient operation.